sparsick/setup-azure-vm-terraform-ansible/README.md

 - Network Interface
 - Linux Virtual Machine

-As Terraform Provider [hashicorp/azurerm](https://registry.terraform.io/providers/hashicorp/azurerm/latest) is used.
+As Terraform Provider [hashicorp/azurerm](https://registry.terraform.io/providers/hashicorp/azurerm/latest) is used (Tested with v2.59.0).

 Before running the terraform script, you have to decide which [authentication method](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure) you want to use for Terraform.